sshazeljiang/sshazeljiang.github.io/docs/tutorials/tutorial_1.md

 In the gene panel, we can select two clusters to compare their gene expression.
 Click "compare" after selecting two clusters and the results will be shown in a few seconds.

+We can also select genes to plot heatmaps, violin plots, umaps, and gene graphs.
 <img src="../images/gene_3.png" class="center"/>
 <img src="../images/gene_2.png" class="center"/>

+The plots are now displayed in the gene tab.
 <img src="../images/genetab_2.png" class="center"/>

+We can use the dropdown menu above each graph to display other graphs.
 <img src="../images/genetab_1.png" class="center"/>